 - Tracks how mentors perform and what they learn.
 Unity Point created a system whereby mentors could track their mentoring activities and the themes they notices from engaging with younger staff.
 This allowed them to both keep mentors accountable and provided the organization with vital information about the concerns of younger staff.

 While programs such as Montefiore's and UnityPoint's are easing some of the pains associated with an aging workforce, we understand that they alone will not help to fully address the widening experience gap in nursing.
-As a result, the Nurse Executive Center is focusing on this challenge in our national meeting series.

 Prepare for Frontline Staff Retirement